 If content is missing or otherwise not working when a secure https connection is used then check if there is a shield icon to the left of the "Site Identity Button" (globe/padlock) on the location bar indicating that content is blocked.

 Starting in Firefox 23, if a secure page includes certain types of insecure content, Firefox blocks the insecure content and a shield icon will appear in the address bar.
-See this article for more information about the new mixed content blocker: How does content that isn't secure affect my safety?
+See this article for more information about the new mixed content blocker: Mixed content blocking in Firefox

 To temporarily allow the mixed content to be displayed:

 in the address bar and choose Disable Protection on This Page from the dropdown menu.

 To allow insecure content to be displayed in all secure pages, enter about:config in the address bar and double-click on this preference, to toggle it from true to false:

 You can also use this add-on instead, to toggle the preference:

 - Toggle Mixed active content add-on